andry-andriamananjara/ePUGAN/README.md

 ## Additional configurations
 <!-- Additional configurations -->

-If settings need to be adjusted, such as changing the data location, parameter values, or checkpoint paths, manual changes can be made in the folder **option**.
+If settings need to be adjusted, such as changing the data location, parameter values, or checkpoint paths, manual changes can be made in files `option/train_option.py` and `option/test_option.py`.
 This folder contains all the default configurations for both training and testing sessions.

 ## Dataset
 <!-- Dataset -->